AdaptableTools/example-adaptable-angular-aggrid/README.md

 - A clicked funciton which will change the Status of the Trade (based on current Status)

-### Flashing Alerts
-Three Columns have [Flashing Alerts](https://docs.adaptabletools.com/docs/adaptable-modules/alert-module#flashing-alerts) applied: 'Bid', 'Ask', 'Price'

-All use bespoke colours.

 ### Shortcut
 One [Shortcut](https://docs.adaptabletools.com/docs/adaptable-modules/shortcut-module) has been created on Numeric columns.

 It will multiply the existing cell value by 1,000,000 when the 'M' is clicked

 > Try it by typing 5M into a Notional column cell

- Validation Alert
-A [Validation Alert](https://docs.adaptabletools.com/docs/adaptable-modules/alert-module#alert-as-validation) has been provided for the 'Bid Offer Spread' and 'Notional' columns.

-It will constrain any new value to be positive.

-> Note: If running in OpenFin or Glue42 this will work also when exporting to Excel and editing there

 ### EditLookUpItem